 Think about it: You might be tempted to buy a couch online, but wouldn’t you rather see it in person to get a firsthand idea of the size and color first?
 Would you buy eyeglasses without trying them on to see how they look on your face?

 Ecommerce is utilizing new and increasingly accessible technology to address these issues, and create that “try it before you buy it” experience online.
 One excellent tool for this is augmented reality.
 A prime example of this is IKEA’s Place app, which allows users to see true-to-size furniture pieces in their homes through their device’s camera.
 Another is the virtual try-on features that sites like EyeBuyDirect and Zenni Optical offer for online glasses shoppers.

 Be Omnichannel or Be Nothing

-It’s clear that going omnichannel is the only path forward for online retailers.
-Ready to dive into the deeper elements of building your omnichannel retailing strategy?
-Download our free ebook today and get started on your path toward retail evolution.
+It’s clear that going omnichannel is the only path forward.
+If you're ready to dive into the deeper elements of building your omnichannel retailing strategy, download our free ebook and get started on your path toward retail evolution.